11bus11/book-store1/README.md

 The "article" models the name of the article, the author, the date it was last edited, and the article content.
 It also has a field for an image-link, in case the artice has a picture.

 ### Checkout
 When placing an order the checkout model will be used.
+It has both writable and non-writable object, depending on if the user needs to provide information or not.

 ### Wishlist

 ### Contact
+The contact model is used for the contact form on the home page.
+It contains name, e-mail, message, and date.
+The model has a form connected to it.

 ## Features
 ### Shop